vaporyjs/keyvapory/README.md

 });
 ```

 `dump` creates an object and not a JSON string.
 In Node, the `exportToFile` method provides an easy way to export this formatted key object to file.
-It creates a JSON file in the `keystore` sub-directory, and uses geth's current file-naming convention (ISO timestamp concatenated with the key's derived Ethereum address).
+It creates a JSON file in the `keystore` sub-directory, and uses gvap's current file-naming convention (ISO timestamp concatenated with the key's derived Vapory address).

 ```javascript
 keythereum.exportToFile(keyObject);